Descriptive complexity for neural networks via Boolean networks: Translations between BNL, SC and self-feeding circuits

-\begin{proof} We prove both claims at once.
-Let $\Lambda$ be a $\BNL$-program of size $n$.
-We construct a globally equivalent self-feeding circuit $C_{\Lambda}$ as follows.
-Let $X_1, \ldots, X_m$ enumerate the head predicates and $\psi_1, \ldots, \psi_m$ the corresponding rules of the head predicates of $\Lambda$.
-Let $\cI$ denote the set of input predicates of $\Lambda$.
-Each rule $\psi_i$ is transformed into a corresponding circuit $C_i$ with bounded fan-in as follows.
-To prove the first claim, each $C_i$ is obtained in a straightforward way from the tree representation of $\psi_i$, and therefore the size of each circuit $C_i$ is linear in the size of $\psi_i$.
-Respectively to prove the second claim, each $C_i$ is obtained by applying Lemma \ref{lem:BL_to_circuit}.
-We combine each circuit $C_i$ to one circuit $C_{\Lambda}$ such that they share the common input gates.
-The initializing function $\pi$ is defined as follows.
-If $X_i \notin \cI$, then $\pi(i) = 1$ if the rule of the terminal clause of $X_i$ is $\top$ and respectively $\pi(i) = 0$ if the rule of the terminal clause of $X_i$ is $\bot$.
 The depth of the obtained circuit $C_{\Lambda}$ is $\ordo(\log n)$ if each circuit $C_i$ is obtained by applying Lemma \ref{lem:BL_to_circuit} and otherwise the depth is $d$, since combining circuits does not affect the depth.
-The size of $C_{\Lambda}$ is $\ordo(n^3)$ if Lemma \ref{lem:BL_to_circuit} was applied to circuits $C_i$ since there are at most $n$ head predicates and the size of each $C_i$ is $\ordo(n^2)$.
-Otherwise the size of $C_{\Lambda}$ is $\ordo(n)$ since each $C_i$ was linear in the size of the corresponding rule $\psi_i$.
+For each head predicate $X_i$, let $n_i$ denote the size of the body of its induction rule.
+The size of $C_{\Lambda}$ is $\ordo(n^2)$ if Lemma \ref{lem:BL_to_circuit} was applied to circuits $C_i$, since the size of each $C_i$ is $\ordo(n_i^2)$ and thus the size of $C_\Lambda$ is $\ordo(n^2)$ (since $n_1^2 + \cdots + n_m^2 \leq n^2$).
+Otherwise the size of $C_{\Lambda}$ is $\ordo(n)$ since each $C_i$ was linear in the size of the corresponding body $\psi_i$.
 The corresponding input positions, print positions and attention positions (or attention function) are straightforward to define.
-Clearly $C_{\Lambda}$ is globally equivalent to $\Lambda$. \end{proof}
+Clearly $C_{\Lambda}$ is strongly equivalent to the program $\Lambda$. \end{proof}

-\begin{theorem} Given a self-feeding circuit $C$ with size $n$, depth $d$ and $m$ edges, we can construct an asynchronously equivalent $\BNL$-program of size $\ordo(n+m)$ and computation delay $\ordo(d)$.
-Moreover, if $C$ has bounded fan-in then the size of the program is $\ordo(n)$. \end{theorem}